marklee9/Our-World-in-D3/README.md

 ## Pets on Earth

 ### Background and Overview
-Pets on Earth is a interactive visualization of biodiversity created using D3.
-Pets on Earth will display the hierarchial partition layout of the popular pets in America and their relative population represented by the area of the column.

-Users can click each category to zoom in and click the center to zoom out.
+Our World in D3 is a educational website that shows world demographics through data visualization.
+Using different visualization gives different perspective of same information and allows us to see hidden trends and relationships.

 ### Functionality & MVP

-In Pets on Earth, users will be able to:
+In Our World in D3, users will be able to:

 - [ ] Click each category to zoom in
 - [ ] Click the center to zoom out